Fenerbahçe S.K.: Women's volleyball

 Founded in 1928 by Sabiha Gürayman who also became captain of the team, the women's volleyball department of Fenerbahçe was the first in Turkey and was closed the same year due to a lack of opponents.
 As a young woman, Sabiha Gürayman also played for the club's men's volleyball team, being the first female athlete to play in a men's team in Turkish sports history.
 Refounded in their current form in 1954, they became one of the best volleyball teams in Turkey and in the world.
 They were crowned World Champions by winning the FIVB Volleyball Women's Club World Championship undefeated in 2010, thus achieving the first Intercontinental Quadruple ever in Turkish volleyball history, after having won the Turkish League, Turkish Cup, and the Turkish Super Cup in 2010.
 Fenerbahçe became the first Turkish team to claim a World Championship title.
 After being runners-up in the European Champions League in 2010, Fenerbahçe were eventually crowned European Champions in the 2011–12 season after defeating French powerhouse RC Cannes in three straight sets (25–14, 25–22, and 25–20) in the final game.
 The club also reached the third place of the Champions League twice, in the 2010–11 and 2015–16 seasons.

-Fenerbahçe also won the CEV Cup by defeating Russia's Uralochka-NTMK Ekaterinburg 3–0 (25-11, 28–26, 25-22) in the 2014 finals in front of their passionate home crowd, thus writing volleyball history as the men's team won another continental title, the CEV Challenge Cup, the very same day.
+Fenerbahçe also won the CEV Cup by defeating Russia's Uralochka-NTMK Ekaterinburg 3–0 (25-11, 28–26, 25-22) in the 2014 finals in front of their home crowd, thus making volleyball history as the men's team won another continental title and the CEV Challenge Cup the very same day.
 By achieving this unparalleled feat, Fenerbahçe became the first and only sports club in Turkey and one of a few in Europe with European titles won in both the men's and women's volleyball departments.

 Domestically, Fenerbahçe won 15 championship titles (seven in the Turkish Women's Volleyball League and eight in the former Turkish Women's Volleyball Championship), four Turkish Cups and four Turkish Super Cups, among others.